farmaker47/Yamnet_Speech_commands/README.md

 This is an effort to classify speech commands with the Yamnet model.

 This repository contains 4 different notebooks.
+Below are some superficial details.
+More info can be found inisde them.

 ### First notebook (Plain_Convolution_Speech_commands.ipynb)